Anti-satellite weapon: United States

 In the late 1950s, the US Air Force started a series of advanced strategic missile projects under the designation Weapon System WS-199A.
 One of the projects studied under the 199A umbrella was Martin's Bold Orion air-launched ballistic missile (ALBM) for the B-47 Stratojet, based on the rocket motor from the Sergeant missile.
 Twelve test launches were carried out between 26 May 1958 and 13 October 1959, but these were generally unsuccessful and further work as an ALBM ended.
 The system was then modified with the addition of an Altair upper stage to create an anti-satellite weapon with a 1770 km range.
 Only one test flight of the anti-satellite mission was carried out, making a mock attack on the Explorer 6 at an altitude of 251 km.
 To record its flight path, the Bold Orion transmitted telemetry to the ground, ejected flares to aid visual tracking, and was continuously tracked by radar.
-The missile successfully passed within 4 mi of the satellite, which would be suitable for use with a nuclear weapon, but useless for conventional warheads.
+The missile successfully passed within 4 mi of the satellite, which is suitable for use with a nuclear weapon, but useless for conventional warheads.

 A similar project carried out under 199A, Lockheed's High Virgo, was initially another ALBM for the B-58 Hustler, likewise based on the Sergeant.
 It too was adapted for the anti-satellite role, and made an attempted intercept on Explorer 5 on 22 September 1959.
 However, shortly after launch communications with the missile were lost and the camera packs could not be recovered to see if the test was successful.
 In any event, work on the WS-199 projects ended with the start of the GAM-87 Skybolt project.
 Simultaneous US Navy projects were also abandoned although smaller projects did continue until the early 1970s.

 The use of high-altitude nuclear explosions to destroy satellites was considered after the tests of the first conventional missile systems in the 1960s.
 During the Hardtack Teak test in 1958 observers noted the damaging effects of the electromagnetic pulse (EMP) caused by the explosions on electronic equipment, and during the Starfish Prime test in 1962 the EMP from a 1.4 MtonTNT warhead detonated over the Pacific damaged three satellites and also disrupted power transmission and communications across the Pacific.
 Further testing of weapons effects was carried out under the DOMINIC I series.
 An adapted version of the nuclear armed Nike Zeus was used for an ASAT from 1962.
 Codenamed Mudflap, the missile was designated DM-15S and a single missile was deployed at the Kwajalein atoll until 1966 when the project was ended in favour of the USAF Thor-based Program 437 ASAT which was operational until 6 March 1975.